tibs/fish-and-chips-and-kafka-talk/README.rst

 * Aiven_, where I work, and our developer documentation at https://docs.aiven.io/ and https://github.com/aiven/devportal
-  (The talk video uses the older https://developer.aiven.io/ - the change to ``docs`` was made just after I'd recorded it.
-The old URL will continue to work.)
 * ... to be continued ...

 .. _Aiven: https://aiven.io/